PritishSaha92/Amazon-ML-25/README.md

 For a deeper, step‑by‑step theoretical explanation of every component and training phase, see [Detailed Explanation (PDF)](Detailed%20Explanation.pdf).

 - Data sources: `dataset/train.csv`, `dataset/test.csv`, `images/train|test` from `image_link`.
+- Model A (LGBM): feature‑engineered multimodal tabular model trained in original price space with a custom Pseudo‑Huber objective (delta from price IQR), SMAPE validation, and monotonic constraints.
-- Model A (LGBM): feature‑engineered multimodal tabular model trained on log(price+1).
+ - Model A (LGBM): feature‑engineered multimodal tabular model trained in original price space with a custom Pseudo‑Huber objective (delta from price IQR), validated by SMAPE, and constrained monotonically on quantity features.
 - Model B (VLM DDP): Qwen2.5‑VL‑3B fine‑tuned via Unsloth LoRA using DDP and WebDataset streaming of preprocessed tensors.
 - Meta‑learner: trained on OOF predictions from Models A and B + global features; blends fold‑wise test predictions to produce final `test_out.csv`.